Updated 30/06/2025

 10. Cerastium tomentosum (snow-in-summer)

 Lastly is a pick that’s perfect for ground cover, especially on banks and slopes due to its mat-forming growing habit.
 I believe that it has a truly wonderful and brightening effect in the garden.
-Then, the white hairy leaves are joined by white flowers in spring and summer.
+The white hairy leaves are covered in white flowers during the spring and summer months.

 - Flowers in spring and summer